Dates for Enrollment and Eligibility for Kindergarten – Modified Traditional/Traditional

 Registration Priority and Placement – PLEASE NOTE

 Although most families who turn in their registration materials by February 13, 2020 are likely to get into their home school, EGUSD is not able to guarantee placement for every child at their home school.
 Due to crowded conditions in the Elk Grove Unified School District, there is a possibility that your child may be reassigned to another Elk Grove Unified elementary school.
-Priority will be given to packets returned on time, based on the order picked up after registration begins.
+All registrations will be assigned their schedule through a randomized computer generated process.

 Enrollment Required Document Checklist